 What is the best fitness tracker?
-It's more than just a cheap fitness band and a good place to start if you're thinking about investing in your health.
-The best fitness trackers nowadays are capable fitness wearables with optical heart rate sensors, built-in GPS and great companion apps where you can keep tabs on your health stats.
+It's certainly more than just a cheap fitness band and a good place to start if you're thinking about investing in your health.
+Nowadays, the best fitness trackers are capable wearables with built-in optical heart rate sensors and GPS, plus great companion apps where you can keep tabs on your health stats.

 Better still, even the best fitness trackers cost less than a running watch, not to mention a smartwatch.
 For example, the best fitness band on our fitness tracker guide, the Fitbit Charge 4, costs quarter as much as an Apple Watch 6, yet it has built-in GPS, an optical heart rate sensor, tracks steps, sleep and exercises automatically, to mention a few key features.

 That said, if you're seriously interested in fitness, you might be better off getting a multisport watch such as the Garmin Forerunner 745, or the Suunto 7, as these can track sports such as running, cycling, hiking, gym workouts and even swimming more accurately.

 The best fitness trackers, in order of preference

 Most significantly, Fitbit Charge 4 includes GPS for tracking runs, rides, hikes and egg-and-spoon races.
 And second most significantly, there is a new system for tracking intense exercise, which sits alongside the usual Fitbit fare of counting your steps.

 The heart rate tracking is also not bad, once you figure out the best place to wear it – usually this seems to be just a little further up the arm than you'd expect, in my case.
 It's certainly good enough for running although if you want to start doing push-ups and pull-ups, it really struggles to keep reading your pulse reliably.
 This is true of all wrist heart rate trackers but the Charge 4 seems to struggle more than most, and I can only assume that's just down to it being physically smaller and narrower.